Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Results

-Observations from Eqs.~\ref{eq:refnameB01}-\ref{eq:refnameB05} reveal that individual resistance functions of the cell body exhibit varying dependencies on the separation distance $h$.
-Figs.~\ref{fig:fig4}(a)-(b) show that the horizontal translational velocity $U_{\parallel}$ increases with stable height $h^{*}$, while the vertical rotational velocity $W_{\perp}$ decreases as $h^{*}$ increases.
-As shown in Fig.~\ref{fig:fig4}(c), the radius of curvature of the bacterial circular motion increases monotonically with stable height.
+Observations from Eqs.~\ref{eq:refnameB01}-\ref{eq:refnameB05} reveal that individual resistance functions of the cell body exhibit different dependencies on the separation distance $h$.
+Figs.~\ref{fig:fig5}(a)-(b) show that the horizontal translational velocity $U_{\parallel}$ increases with stable height $h^{*}$, while the vertical rotational velocity $W_{\perp}$ decreases as $h^{*}$ increases.
+As shown in Fig.~\ref{fig:fig5}(c), the radius of curvature of the bacterial circular motion increases monotonically with stable height.
 For stable heights that exceed $40$~\si{nm}, the radius of curvature exhibits a linear relationship with $h^{*}$~\cite{Liu2024}.
-As shown in Fig.~\ref{fig:fig4}(d), the radius of curvature also increases monotonically with the translational velocity $U_{\parallel}$~\cite{Liu2024}.
+As shown in Fig.~\ref{fig:fig5}(d), the radius of curvature also increases monotonically with the translational velocity $U_{\parallel}$~\cite{Liu2024}.
 These observed relationships are a consequence of near-field HIs, which are the physical mechanisms for surface entrapment in swimming bacteria.
-These interactions result in reductions in both their translational and rotational velocities and in bacterial reorientation.
 These near-field HIs, along with DLVO forces, collectively determine the stable height $h^{*}$ and the inclination angle $\Psi^{*}$, which subsequently influence the translational velocity, rotational velocity, and radius of curvature of the circular motion.
 However, the effective range of DLVO forces is significantly shorter, often by several orders of magnitude, than that of near-field HIs.
-Consequently, the bacterial dynamic behavior on the surface is dominated by near-field HIs.
+Consequently, the bacterial dynamic behavior near the surface is dominated by near-field HIs.